President Joe Biden’s eight most significant accomplishments in office

 Arthur Laffer, the former Economic Policy Advisory Board under Reagan, said Biden’s decision was a loss for inflation.
 “Of course, it will clearly worsen [inflation],” he said.
 “Inflation is too much money chasing too few goods.
 [NewsWeek]

 3. The Gender Equality Act of 2021

-The White House said on June 25, 2021, that Americans lack basic non-discrimination protections just because of who they are or whom they love.
+The White House said on June 25, 2021, that Americans lack basic non-discrimination protections just because of who they are or love.
 President Biden wants every American to live freely, openly, and safely.

 He calls the Senate, dominated by liberals, to swiftly pass the Equality Act, legislation that will provide long-overdue federal civil rights protections to LGBTQ+ Americans and their families.
 [White House]